-We recently heard an interview on NPR with Sheril Kirshenbaum, author of the new book “The Science of Kissing: What Our Lips Are Telling Us” (timed perfectly to come out about a month before this recent Valentine’s Day).
+We once heard an interview on NPR with Sheril Kirshenbaum, author of the new book “The Science of Kissing: What Our Lips Are Telling Us” (which was timed perfectly to come out about a month before Valentine’s Day).
 The question came up: Are we the only species that kisses?
 To which Kirshenbaum answered:

 …Well, scientists have to be very careful when we want to talk about the emotions and the motivations of other species, because we can’t pretend to know what drives them.
 So instead of words like love, we’ll say things like mate selection or selective perceptivity.
 But then when you look around the animal kingdom, that said, we see a lot of behaviors that look a lot like kissing.
 As mentioned before, bonobos have been spotted to suck on each other’s tongues for about 12 minutes straight.
 We see turtles tapping heads, giraffes entwining their necks.
 I have a dog.
 Dogs will lick any noun – you know, person, place or thing.
 So we see a lot of similar-looking behaviors, and if we’re willing to broaden the definition of kissing to this kissing-like behavior, which is actually what Charles Darwin did, then I think that we can say that we do see similar behaviors in other species for reasons from affection to grooming to social hierarchy to conflict.